tolo38/usefull/all/git.use.md

 display graph
 `git log --all --decorate --oneline --graph`

+### Patch

+You can just use git diff to produce a unified diff suitable for git apply:

+git diff tag1..tag2 > mypatch.patch
+You can then apply the resulting patch with:

+git apply mypatch.patch

 ### LFS (Large file system)
 Store Big Files (Binary, picture, ...) in your repo use [LFS]
 * start using lfs